alexArbuckle/Project-Maximus/README.md

 # [Project Maximus 2](https://github.com/lxRbckl/Project-Maximus/wiki/V2)
-> Use a Raspberry Pi to capture the live stream of a USB camera ~~and manage relays all wrapped into a user interface~~.
+> Use a Raspberry Pi to capture and record the stream of one to many USB camera(s).
 Fall 2024.

 ---